mike99mac/mariacmdb/README.md

 # Installation
 These steps set up a virtual environment under ``/srv/venv``.
 This is crucial to the code functioning.

+When there are differences, separate steps are given for Debian and RHEL are given.

 To install mariacmdb, perform the following steps.

 - Login as a non-root user with sudo privileges.
 Add the group which will be running apache to that user.